-When the First World War started, he was quick to volunteer for the Canadian Expeditionary Force (CEF) and travelled to Valcartier, QC, to enlist.
-Soon thereafter, he found himself a part of No. 14 Company, Canadian Army Service Corps (CASC), and arrived at Ypres just in time to experience the first poison gas attack in history.
-Although he escaped that battle without serious injury, Albert was gassed two more times in 1915 and as a result, he suffered significant lung damage and was kept in the hospital.
+When the First World War started, Albert was quick to volunteer with No. 14 Company, Canadian Army Service Corps (CASC).
+He then proceeded to Valcartier, QC, as part of the first contingent of the Canadian Expeditionary Force (CEF).
+His first action was at Ypres, Belgium, where the Germans released poison gas upon the allied lines.
+Although he escaped that battle without serious injury, Albert was gassed two more times in 1915.
+He suffered significant lung damage as a result and was kept in the hospital.
 Seriously ill, he was diagnosed with pneumonia and declared unfit for active duty.
 Sadly, his pneumonia turned into tuberculosis and Mountain Horse died three days after returning to Canada.
 He was only 22 years old.

 After Albert’s death, his mother blamed St. Paul’s Residential School for encouraging her son to enlist and relations between aboriginal people and the Canadian government during the First World War became increasingly strained.
 Albert’s two older brothers, Mike, and Joe enlisted soon after the younger brother’s death and served in France for the duration of the war.

 Read Albert’s Canadian Biography here.